 What is the Average Real Estate Agent Commission in California?

-The average salary of a California real estate agent is $99,575.
+The average salary of a California real estate agent is around $99,575.
 However, there is a wide gap in the salary range, with the lowest earners making $24,970 and the highest earners topping out at $123,700 per year.

 Can a Real Estate Agent Split their Commission with a Buyer or Seller?